BLOG

 Managed Service Providers and Managed Security Service Providers

-• Managed service completely unavailable for >10 minutes.
+• Managed service completely unavailable for >30 minutes.

-• SLA not met for >5% or 1 million users for >1 hour.
+• The availability of the managed service is limited for >5% or 1 million users for >1 hour.

 Exclusions and Special Considerations

-Planned maintenance-related service downtimes are not considered significant incidents.
+Scheduled interruptions and planned maintenance-related service downtimes are not considered significant incidents.
 This distinction separates routine service interruptions from genuine security or operational failures that require reporting.

 Who Needs to Be Notified?